Amy Allen - SENCo

 Vicky Price - Class Teacher

-As part of the Key Stage 1 team, I enjoy spending each and every day learning and exploring with my class of year 1's.
+After spending two years teaching in Key Stage One at St Barts, I am thoroughly enjoying my new adventure in Foundation Stage.
+I love spending each and every day working hard and learning alongside my class, whilst having a lot of fun doing so!
 Outside of school I often take trips to the Curve theatre, spending time with my friends and family and watch the Great British Bake Off!

 Chanchal Rajput - Learning Support Assistant